lmoncla/csu-genomics-disease-wildlife-workshop/nextstrain-lab/Nextstrain-lab-instructions.md

 ## Activity 1: Using Nextstrain commands to generate an H3Nx HA phylogeny.

 1. Navigate to the course github page, and clone the repository.
-Navigate to `exercises/Nextstrain-lab/activity-1` and open up the `activity-1` folder.
+Navigate to `/Nextstrain-lab/activity-1` and open up the `activity-1` folder.
+Do this in your terminal as well with `cd csu-genomics-of-disease-in-wildlife/Nextstrain-lab/activity-1/`

 2. Let's start by taking a look at our input data file, `h3nx_ha.fa`.
 This data was downloaded from Genbank's influenza database, and cleaned up to include cleaned and annotated host sequences, dates, and geographic location data.
 Open up the file `h3nx_ha.fa` in BBEdit.
 Our input file is a fasta file, where metadata has been added to the headers, separated by a "|" character.
 Nextstrain can accomodate multiple input filetypes, but requires data be in one of two basic formats:
 a. a fasta file where metadata fields are specified in the fasta header, separated by an accepted separator character.
 The first field must always be a strain name, and each strain name must be unique.